dotnet/iot/src/devices/MAX31856/README.md

 ![Illustration of wiring from a Raspberry Pi device](device.jpg)

 ## Usage
 The MAX31856.samples file contains a sample usage of the device.
 Note that this reads two temperatures.
-One is a connected thermocouple reading called ```temp``` and the other is the temperature of the device itself called ```tempCJ``` which is used internally to increase the accuracy of the thermocouple but can also be read if you find a use for it.
+One is a connected thermocouple reading which can be read using the  ```TryGetTemperature``` command and the other is the temperature of the device itself which can be read using the ```GetColdJunctionTemperature``` command.
+The Cold Junction Temperature is used internally to increase the accuracy of the thermocouple but can also be read if you find a use for it.

 Create a new ```SpiConnectionSettings``` Class if using a Raspberry Pi do not change these settings.